Madagascar Wedding Traditions

 - Participants: Close family members (10-30 people)

-- Regional prevalence: Highland regions 40%, coastal 15%
+- Regional prevalence: More common in highland regions than coastal areas

 While full Famadihana ceremonies involve exhuming and rewrapping ancestors, marriage-related visits remain simpler, focusing on introducing the new spouse and seeking ancestral protection for the union.